Virtual-Coffee/VC-Community-Docs/lightning-talks/templates/MC-script.md

 - Just a reminder, we're running a monthly-challenge right now.
 So if you're interested in {monthly challenge info}, please {do whatever we're doing.}
 - As always if you have questions or comments, please feel free to reach out.
 We're always here to support you and to answer any question.
 You can ping us in slack, on Twitter @VirtualCoffeeIO or email us at hello@VirtualCoffee.io

 - Thanks again for everyone who participated in [last event].
-We're looking forward to [whatever project/ brownbags /events] that are happening next--I know I'd love to see each of these speakers expand these ideas into a brownbag.
+We're looking forward to [whatever project/ Lunch & Learns /events] that are happening next--I know I'd love to see each of these speakers expand these ideas into a Lunch & Learn.

 - Have a great day, everyone!